DOSull/Spatial-Analysis-and-Modelling/labs/multivariate-analysis/01-multivariate-analysis-the-problem.md

   geom_point(aes(x = density,
                  y = medianYearBuilt,
                  colour = PConeUnit,
-                 size = PCownerOccUnits), alpha = 0.5)
+                 size = PCownerOccUnits), alpha = 0.5) +
+  scale_colour_distiller(palette = "Spectral")
 ```

-This works up to a point, but there's a lot going on in even that simple plot, and perhaps a better approach is to reduce the number of dimensions in the data.
+This works up to a point, but there's a lot going on in even that simple plot, and perhaps a better approach is to *reduce the number of dimensions in the data*.

 We'll look at that in a little bit.
 But for now, we need to grapple with the *R* `tidyverse` and its associated plotting library `ggplot2` to make handling all the data manipulations a little bit easier.
-We'll do that in the [next document](02-the-tidyverse.md).
+We've already [seen this back in week 2](../making-maps-in-r/02-data-wrangling-in-r.md) but revisit it in the [next document](02-the-tidyverse.md).